-Of course the concerns that led to enactment of these confidentiality rules still exist.
-It may mean that people and especially teens and ex-convicts may be afraid to come forward to seek drug addiction treatment.
+Of course, the concerns that led to the enactment of these confidentiality rules still exist.
+It may mean that people and especially teens and ex-convicts, may be afraid to come forward to seek drug addiction treatment.
 This is for fear of stigmatization or being reported to authorities.
-This might mean mental health department may suffer blow by having lesser people signing up for treatment.
+This might mean the mental health department may suffer blows by having lesser people signing up for treatment.

-Some lawmakers, insurance community and health providers seek expansion of the proposed changes to make it easier to navigate the heavily guarded substance use treatment privacy requirements of Part 2 and the broader HIPAA.
+Some lawmakers, the insurance community, and health providers seek expansion of the proposed changes to make it easier to navigate the heavily guarded substance use treatment privacy requirements of Part 2 and the broader HIPAA.

 On the positive side, though …

 · The proposed changes “are common-sense, responsive changes to concerns that both patients and providers have raised regarding providing holistic, collaborative, patient-centered care,” according to Health and Human Services Secretary Alex Azar.